A mathematical theory of super-resolution and two-point resolution: Introduction

 A more mathematically rigorous criterion was proposed by Sparrow \cite{sparrow1916spectroscopic}, who advocates that the resolution limit should be the distance between two point sources where the images no longer have a dip between the central peaks of each Airy disk (as illustrated by Figure \ref{fig:resolutionlimits}).
 Based on Sparrow's criterion, the two point sources are so close that the source locations may not be stably resolved although the source number is detected.
 Indeed, the Sparrow resolution limit is less relevant with practical use \cite{chen2020algorithmic, demmerle2015assessing} because it is very signal-to-noise dependent and has no easy comparison to a readily measured value in real images.
 Therefore, these classical resolution criteria focus on the smallest distance between two sources above which we can be sure that there are two sources, regardless of whether their locations can be resolved stably or not.

 The classical resolution criteria mentioned above deal with calculated images that are described by a known and exact mathematical model of the intensity distribution.
 However, if one has perfect access to the intensity profile of the diffraction image of two point sources, one could locate the exact source despite the diffraction.
 There would be no resolution limit for the reconstruction.
 This simple fact has been noticed by many researchers in the field \cite{di1955resolving, den1997resolution, chen2020algorithmic}.
 On the other hand, an imaging system constructed without any aberration or irregularity is not practical, because the shape of the point-spread function is never known exactly and the measurement noise is inevitable \cite{ronchi1961resolving, den1997resolution}.
 Therefore, a rigorous and practically meaningful resolution limit could only be set when taking into account the aberrations and measurement noises \cite{ronchi1961resolving, goodman2015statistical}.
 In this setting, the images (detected by detectors in practice) were categorized as detected images by Ronchi \cite{ronchi1961resolving} and their resolution was advocated to be more important to investigate than the resolution defined by those classical criteria.
 Inspired by this, many researchers have analyzed the two-point resolution from the perspective of statistical inference \cite{helstrom1964detection, helstrom1969detection, lucy1992statistical, lucy1992resolution, goodman2015statistical, shahram2004imaging, shahram2004statistical, shahram2005resolvability}.
 For instance, in \cite{helstrom1969detection} Helstrom has shown that the resolution of two identical objects depends on deciding whether they are both present in the field of view or only one of them is there, and their resolvability is measured by the probability of making this decision correctly.
 In all the papers mentioned above, the authors have derived quasi-explicit formulas or estimations for the minimum SNR that is required to discriminate two point sources or for the possibility of a correct decision.
-Although the resolutions (or the requirement) in this respect were thoroughly explored in these works which spanned the course of several decades, these results are rarely (even never) utilized in the practical applications.
-This is mainly because the derived resolution formulas are complicated and the results highly depend on the statistical model of the noise, which prohibits their applicability.
-Especially, the inevitable aberrations in the modeling will not satisfy these statistical assumptions.
-Overall, despite many efforts made from the 19th century to date, in practice, our understanding of when exactly two point sources can or cannot be resolved has rarely risen above heuristic arguments.
+Although the resolutions (or the requirement) in this respect were thoroughly explored in these works which spanned the course of several decades, these results are rarely (even never) utilized in practical applications due to their complexity.